 None of us like to suffer fools—Biblically defined as self-confident, boastful, know-it-alls.
-The Hebrew word for fool is pictured as Orion, the giant constellation, described to be impious and boastful.
+The Hebrew word for fool is pictured as Orion, the giant constellation, described being impious and boastful.
 Job is asked by the Lord, “Can you loosen the cords of Orion?”
 (Job 38:31).

 When one of these guys comes up to you for a conversation, it’s difficult to be polite and maintain decorum.
 Their arrogance is detestable.
 The conversation is always dominated by their mouth and never balanced with the use of their ears.

 Listening is an active and positive action that requires as much thought as articulating a masterful speech.
-Listening is a sign of respect to the speaker.
+Listening is a sign of respect for the speaker.
 It demonstrates humility like almost nothing else.
-When most people have kneeled in the posture of humility they still would rather speak than listen.
+When most people have kneeled in the posture of humility, they still would rather speak than listen.

 Remember:If we want our prayers to be heard, we also need to be prepared to hear.
 Click To Tweet